 Previous and current research

-Recent advances in the NMR methodology and instrumentation have overcome challenges relating to traditional size limitations and have made NMR a very powerful technique, in particular for the investigation of highly dynamic, partially inhomogeneous molecules and complexes.The laboratory focuses on studying: i) structure-activity and dynamics-activity relationships of RNP complexes and catalytic RNAs involved in RNA processing; and ii) the interaction of small drugs with cellular receptors.
+Our group focuses on studying: i) structure-activity relationships of RNP complexes involved in RNA processing; and ii) the interaction of small drugs with cellular receptors.

-Conformational switches occur in macromolecular receptors at all cellular levels in dependence of the presence of small organic molecules, which are able to trigger or inhibit specific cellular processes.
+Conformational switches occur in macromolecular receptors at all cellular levels, dependent on the presence of small organic molecules that are able to trigger or inhibit specific cellular processes.
 In a second area of research, we develop both computational and experimental tools to access the structure of large receptors in complex with function regulators.
-In particular we focus on the development of methods that allow a ligand-based reconstruction of the receptor binding pocket (figure 2).
-The most prominent example of our activities in this field is INPHARMA, a novel approach to structure-based drug design that does not require high-resolution structural data on the receptordrug complex.
+We are the developers of INPHARMA, a novel approach to structure-based drug design that does not require crystallographic structures of the receptor-drug complex (figure 2).
 We apply our methods to study the functional mechanisms of anti-cancer drug-leads, designed as inhibitors of kinases, proteasome and membrane receptors.